Greenpeace: Nazca Lines

 In December 2014, Greenpeace activists damaged rock related to the Nazca Lines in Peru while setting up a banner within the lines of one of the famed geoglyphs, and there were concerns that the harm might be irreparable.
 The activists damaged an area around the hummingbird by walking near the glyph without regulation footwear.
 Access to the area around the lines is strictly prohibited and special shoes must be worn to avoid damaging the UN World Heritage site.
 Greenpeace said the activists were "absolutely careful to protect the Nazca lines," but this is contradicted by video and photographs showing the activists wearing conventional shoes (not special protective shoes) while walking on the site.

 Greenpeace has apologized to the Peruvian people, but Loise Jamie Castillo, Peru's Vice Minister of Cultural Heritage called the apology "a joke", because Greenpeace refused to identify the vandals or accept responsibility.
 Culture Minister Diana Álvarez-Calderón said that evidence gathered during an investigation by the government will be used as part of a legal suit against Greenpeace.
-"The damage done is irreparable and the apologies offered by the environmental group aren't enough," she said at a news conference.
+At a news conference, she said: "The damage done is irreparable and the apologies offered by the environmental group aren't enough."
 By January 2015, Greenpeace had presented statements of four members of the NGO involved in the action.

 Anti-whaling campaign in Norway in the 1990s

 During the 1990s Greenpeace conducted many anti-whaling expeditions in Norway.
-Critics have said that Greenpeace only campaigned against whaling to gain economic donations from the US economy, and it had little to do with saving the environment or the lives of the whales.
-For example, shark hunting is a more pressing issue, but since sharks are widely feared in the United States, activism to help sharks does not receive as much financial support.
+Critics have said that Greenpeace only campaigned against whaling to gain economic donations from the U.S., and it had little to do with saving the environment or the lives of the whales.
+For example, shark hunting was a more pressing issue at the time, but since sharks are widely feared in the United States, activism to help sharks does not receive as much financial support.
 Greenpeace has rejected this claim.
-However, in Norwegian Newspaper Dagbladet on 11 April 2015, Kumi Naidoo admitted that the anti-whale campaign was a "miscalculation".
+However, in Norwegian newspaper Dagbladet on 11 April 2015, then–International Executive Director Kumi Naidoo admitted that the anti-whaling campaign was a "miscalculation."
 Greenpeace holds that whaling was only resumed by Norway after the IWC ban because of political election motives, and faces many explicit hurdles, including decreased demand in Japan and toxic chemical contamination.